 Organizations need to pay their employees.
 Otherwise, they may face legal and financial consequences.
 Since payroll management involves another category of professionals than HR management, it has been given its own subject rather than being incorporated into HR management.
 Human resources professionals may not be familiar with accounting terminology in accounting software or a module of an enterprise application.

 In order to not only survive but thrive, organizations need to be always acquiring new customers while simultaneously maintaining healthy, durable relationships with existing ones.
 Few tools are as efficient for this end as good old email, since it’s the de facto standard communication of the enterprise world.
 However, you can’t just start mass emailing people using a library from some programming language.
 Besides the risk of being targeted as spam, such homegrown approaches might cause you headaches with legislation aimed at protecting users’ data, such as GDPR.
 Adopting a proper email marketing system is the way to go to if you want to avoid the dangers outlined above and have access to facilities you’ll need to manage your customers’ preferences.

 4. Customer Support

 Customers’ problems are inevitable & need help solving them if an enterprise has many customers.
 That is why most enterprises have customer service center.
-Here, they answer customers’ questions via email, call, or live chat.
-The most obvious benefit of enabling a customer support system is that it facilitates customer service workers to do their jobs.
+The answer customers question via email, call or live chat.
 The second benefit is that the software helps in customer support.
 It gather metrics that can improve the process.
 This is done by observing the indicators like the average time it takes to solve an issue, total effort spent on each problem, or number of issues logged per day.
 Organizations get a clean view of the ways they are doing on the customer support & using their skills.